MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/storage/remote-share-provider-diagnostic-tool.md

 localization_priority: Normal
 ms.collection: IT_Sharepoint_Server_Top
 ms.assetid:
-description: "Learn how the new diagnostic tool helps to validate the data consistency of the content database.."
+description: "Learn how the new diagnostic tool helps to validate the data consistency of the content database."
 ---

 # New Remote Share Provider diagnostic tool